asgardeo/mobile-ui-sdks/android/README.md

 - Supports Android applications written in Kotlin programming language.
 - The minimum supported SDK is API level 26, compiled to API level 34.
 However, there are certain limitations when using specific authentication methods:
-    - Passkeys are supported on API level 34 and above.
+    - Passkeys are only supported on API level 34 and above.
     - Google authentication using the Credential Manager API is supported on API level 34 and above.

 ## Getting Started